1. PowerObject !

 We all know PowerBuilder apps work like a rock - surviving major O/S upgrades (even without any PB upgrades) - and can last 20 years, 50 years, 75 years, 100 years... as it is now future-proof with things like PowerServer.

 So, what's the issue?
 The issue is - no one learnt PowerBuilder - newly - in the last over 20+ years and no new projects were started in PB for over 20+ years (only maintaining existing PB apps).
 Whoever is out there are all dinosaur developers like us still clinging on to PB because PB knowledge lasts a lifetime - it is learn-once and keep-forever native desktop technology with everything out of the box, unlike web technologies that need constant learning of newer languages, libraries, frameworks, platforms evolving frequently (web is a lifetime of learning of mashup technologies).
 Which is why, every PB developer has a minimum of 25 years of experience in PB.
-I chuckle when recruiters call me cluelessly looking for a junior PB developer with just 5 years experience (because they want to pay less) and I tell them they won’t find any.
+I get surprised when recruiters call me looking for a junior PB developer with just 5 years experience and I tell them they won’t find any.
 PB developer community is different.

 Companies who realize this imminent danger early on would move away from PowerBuilder - or - Appeon could bring more awareness in the industry about PB's cost-effective and rapid-app-development features - for the sake of its future.
 Things are not going to happen or change magically if we don’t do nothing!

 1) Offer a free Community version of PowerBuilder (it's a shame there is still none so far for all its powerful, rapid development and cost-effective features).
 Virtually, every other technology has free community editions of their software except PB.
 What will Appeon lose by offering a limited free version of PB?
 A free version will only gain more traction and add more to their bottom-line.
-Who is going to "buy" PB spending $$ these gloomy days of PB - and also learn it these days?
+Who is going to "buy" PB spending $$ in these gloomy days of PB - and also learn it these days?
 Why would anyone do it??
-There are less than 10 PowerBuilder jobs in the whole of USA and this has been same the pathetic situation for years now!
+There is 1 or ZERO PowerBuilder jobs in the whole of USA at any time and this has been same the pathetic situation for over a decade now!
 The addition of killer features like PowerClient, PowerServer, SnapDevelop, PowerScript Migrator, integration with C# and .NET, Themes, Ribbon Bar, etc. have not changed its situation in the job market at all - not one bit - which is proof enough that employers are not interested in PB anymore (and obviously nobody is interested in learning PB newly).
 Companies and developers who left PB for good decades ago ain't coming back!
-We cannot ride on a boat that relies only on jobs "maintaining" existing legacy apps.
+We cannot ride on a boat that relies only on jobs "maintaining" existing legacy apps forever.

 You could also offer PowerBuilder at the Associate Degree level - as its main course topic (software development, commercial computing…).